- chap 21

 At the beginning of chapter 21, we are told that Jesus is approaching Jerusalem.
 There follow five chapters which are mostly teaching by Jesus to various audiences in the Temple before the passion story begins in 26,1.
 It is as well for us to take an overview now of these chapters.

-We can begin at the end by seeing how these chapters conclude in 26,1 with a phrase that is familiar to us by now.
+We can begin at the end by seeing how these chapters conclude in 26,1.
+There is a phrase that is familiar to us by now.
 If 26,1 is a conclusion, where then is the beginning of that discourse?
-Look back and compare with 5,1.
-To whom is Jesus speaking in the two discourses?
+Look back and compare with 5,1 to find this beginning.
+Where is Jesus in both, what is his posture, to whom is he speaking?

 Then in order to get our framework for reading these chapters, we need to look at the various audiences to whom Jesus is speaking.
 We can go into more detail as we read.